victorcechinel/terraform-aws-rds-ssm-postgres/README.md

 ## Todo

-* Save parameter store secure;
+* Save parameter store securely;
-* Lambda to connect database and create data;
+* Lambda to connect to the database and create data;